Bilateral Distribution Compression: Reducing Both Data Size and Dimensionality: Experiments

 \subsection{Clustering}

-\textbf{Clusters}: We construct a synthetic dataset of $n = 100{,}000$ two-dimensional points arranged in $10$ clusters of varying shapes, with an additional $2{,}000$ points of uniformly distributed noise (see Figure~\ref{fig:clusters_latent}).
+We construct a synthetic dataset of $n = 100{,}000$ two-dimensional points arranged in $10$ clusters of varying shapes, with an additional $2{,}000$ points of uniformly distributed noise (see Figure~\ref{fig:clusters_latent}).
 The data are then projected nonlinearly to $d = 500$ dimensions using a four-layer decoder with Tanh activations.
-To recover the clusters, we apply HDBSCAN \citep{Campello2013Scan}, which can detect non-elliptical structures while leaving uncertain points—such as noise—unclustered.
-Ground-truth labels are used only for evaluation, where we use an additional $n_t = 20{,}400$ held-out points.
-We compress to $m = 300$ in latent spaces of $p = 2$ (BDC-NL, $99.999\%$ compression) and $p = 5$ (BDC-L, $99.997\%$).
+To recover the clusters, we apply HDBSCAN \citep{Campello2013Scan}, which can detect non-elliptical structures while leaving uncertain points, such as noise, unclustered.
+We compress to $m = 300$ points with latent dimension of $p = 2$ (BDC-NL, $99.999\%$ compression) and $p = 5$ (BDC-L, $99.997\%$ compression).
+Ground-truth labels are used \textit{only} for evaluation where we use an additional $n_t = 20{,}400$ held-out points.
 Both BDC-L and BDC-NL are misspecified, with BDC-NL restricted to a one-hidden-layer ReLU autoencoder.
 Figure~\ref{fig:clusters_metrics} and Table~\ref{table:times} show that BDC achieves cluster recovery performance comparable to ADC, while requiring substantially less runtime.
 Figure~\ref{fig:clusters_latent} also illustrates the original intrinsic data alongside the compressed set constructed by BDC-NL.